 "A traveler up to no good."
 She felt a strange urge to follow him and find out who he was and what mysterious business he was up to.
 A mischievous smile crossed her face.
 "Let's follow 'im!"

 "Master…" Calsifer began.

 "…I know, I know.
-'Tis not wise, you were thinking?
-Still, let's see where he goes!
-I want to know what he's up to.
+But I want to know what he's up to.
 If we are quiet, he won't know we're there," Lyria reasoned—rather poorly, but her loyal pawns went along with her.